immanuelw/paperdata/README.md

 	move_data.py:
-		Automatically updates database with new location when moving .uvcRRE or .uv files
+		Automatically updates database with new location when moving .uvcRRE or .uv files MUST USE THIS WHEN MOVING ANY FILES IN THE DATABASE

 	load_paperdata.py:
 		Loads raw and compressed data information into paperdata from files on folio.